Shine on You crazy Diamond!

 - Stage Names: "Syd" Barrett was born Roger Keith Barrett.
 He earned the nickname "Syd" when he was still a child, either after an old local jazz bassist called Sid Barrett or after he showed up at school wearing a flat cap.
 He went back to using his given name after leaving the music business.

-- What Beautiful Eyes: Barrett was famous for his large, often-kohl-lined, dramatic eyes.
+- What Beautiful Eyes: Barrett was famous for his large, often eyeliner-adorned, dramatic eyes.